Kaushika21500112/command-line-arguments-to-count-word/README.md

 ## ALGORITHM:
 ### Step 1: Create a text file in a specific loaction of interest.

-### Step 2: ON the same location as the text file, create a python program file.
+### Step 2: On the same location as the text file, create a python program file.

 ### Step 3: In python Program, import sys and open a text file with argument "sys.argv[1]"